From Alexnet to Transformers: Measuring the Non-linearity of Deep Neural Networks with Affine Optimal Transport: Affinity scores of other popular activation functions

 \section{Affinity scores of other popular activation functions}

-In this section, we complete Figure \ref{fig:activations} by presenting the same plots for 6 more activation functions including ReLU6 \citep{howard2017mobilenets}, LeakyReLU \citep{maas2013rectifier} with a default value of the slope, Tanh, HardTanh, SiLU \citep{elfwing2018sigmoid}, and HardSwish \citep{howard2019searching}.
-We use the exact same protocol as in the figure presented in the main paper.
+Many works aimed to improve the way how the non-linearity -- represented by activation functions -- can be defined in DNNs.
+As an example, a recent survey on the commonly used activation functions in deep neural networks \citep{survey_activations} identifies over 40 activation functions with first references to sigmoid dating back to the seminal paper \citep{rumelhart1986learning} published in late 80s.
+The fashion for activation functions used in deep neural networks evolved over the years in a substantial way, just as the neural architectures themselves.
+Saturating activations, such as sigmoid and hyperbolic tan, inspired by computational neuroscience were a number one choice up until the arrival of rectifier linear unit (ReLU) in 2010.
+After being the workhorse of many famous models over the years, the arrival of transformers popularized Gaussian Error Linear Unit (GELU) which is now commonly used in many large language models including GPTs.

+We illustrate in \cref{fig:more_activations} the affinity scores obtained after a single pass of the data through the following activation functions: Sigmoid, ReLU \citep{pmlr-v15-glorot11a}, GELU \citep{hendrycks2016gaussian}, ReLU6 \citep{howard2017mobilenets}, LeakyReLU \citep{maas2013rectifier} with a default value of the slope, Tanh, HardTanh, SiLU \citep{elfwing2018sigmoid}, and HardSwish \citep{howard2019searching}.
+As the non-linearity of activation functions depends on the domain of their input, we fix 20 points in their domain equally spread in $[-20,20]$ interval.
+We use these points as means $\{m_i\}_{i=1}^{20}$ of Gaussian distributions from which we sample $1000$ points in $\mathbb{R}^{300}$ with standard deviation (std) $\sigma$ taking values in $[2, 1, 0.5, 0.25, 0.1, 0.01]$.
+Each sample denoted by $X_{m_i}^{\sigma_j}$ is then passed through the activation function $\text{act} \in \{\text{sigmoid}, \text{ReLU}, \text{GELU}\}$ to obtain $\rho_\text{aff}^{m_i,\sigma_j} := \rho_\text{aff}(X_{m_i}^{\sigma_j}, \text{act}(X_{m_i}^{\sigma_j}))$.
+Larger std values make it more likely to draw samples that are closer to the region where the studied activation functions become non-linear.
+We present the obtained results in Figure S2 where each of 20 boxplots showcases $\text{median}(\rho_\text{aff}^{m_i,\sigma_\cdot})$ values with 50\% confidence intervals and whiskers covering the whole range of obtained values across all $\sigma_j$.

-From Figure \ref{fig:more_activations}, we can see a distinct pattern of more modern activation functions, such as SiLU and HardSwish having a stronger non-linearity pattern in large subdomains.
+This plot allows us to derive several important conclusions.
+We observe that each activation function can be characterized by 1) the lowest values of its non-linearity obtained for some subdomain of the considered interval and 2) the width of the interval in which it maintains its non-linearity.
+We note that in terms of 1) both GELU and ReLU may attain affinity scores that are close to 0, which is not the case for Sigmoid.
+For 2), we observe that the non-linearity of Sigmoid and GELU is maintained in a wide range, while for ReLU it is rather narrow.
+We can also see a distinct pattern of more modern activation functions, such as SiLU and HardSwish having a stronger non-linearity pattern in large subdomains.
 We also note that despite having a shape similar to Sigmoid, Tanh may allow for much lower affinity scores.
 Finally, the variations of ReLU seem to have a very similar shape with LeakyReLU being on average more linear than ReLU and ReLU6.